Iberico Pork Pluma

-As they do hold so much flavour, our team suggest you cut each piece into four and marinade in a spicy Jerk marinade.
-Cut up scotch bonnets (or other chilli depending on the level of spice you like), garlic, ginger, spring onion and thyme, mix with oil to create a paste add a squeeze of lime and paprika, allspice, turmeric, salt and pepper.
-Coat the Plumas in the marinade, cover and sit in the fridge overnight, or for at least 2-3 hours.
-In a heavy-based saucepan fry of the Plumas to seal them, remove from the pan and deglaze the pan using a little stock.
-Sweat off diced onions and garlic, then add in 1 carrot diced, 1 sweet potato diced and 1 stick of celery peeled and diced.
-Add the Plumas in along with thyme and a few bay leaves, cover with vegetable stock.
-Bring to the boil then cover and let simmer for 2 hours, until the pork is beautifully tender.
-Remove the lid to reduce the liquor down and thicken slightly.
+As the Iberian pork plumas hold so much flavour, we suggest you cut each piece into four and marinade in a spicy jerk marinade.
+Cut up some scotch bonnets (or other chilli depending on the level of spice you like), garlic, ginger, spring onion and thyme, and mix with oil to create a paste.
+Add a squeeze of lime and some paprika, allspice, turmeric, salt and pepper.
+Coat the plumas in the marinade, cover and place in the fridge overnight, or for at least 2-3 hours.
+In a heavy-based saucepan, fry off the plumas to seal them, remove from the pan and set aside.
+Deglaze the pan using a little stock.
+Sweat off diced onions and garlic, then add in one diced carrot, one diced sweet potato and one peeled and diced stick of celery.
+Add the plumas, along with some thyme and a few bay leaves, and cover with vegetable stock.
+Bring to the boil, then cover and simmer for 2 hours, until the pork is beautifully tender.
+Remove the lid to reduce and thicken the liquor slightly.
 Serve with steamed quinoa.

 Enjoy with a Spanish Rioja.